toratapp/community-science-museum/README.md

 ## Contact

-You can contact me on my LinkedIn page.
+You can contact me on my LinkedIn page:

 [My LinkedIn page](https://www.linkedin.com/in/toraoeidsvag)

 ## Acknowledgments

-- I used science icons created by pixelzstudio, found on: [Vecteezy](https://www.vecteezy.com/vectorart/628871-science-icon-set-vector).
+- I used science icons created by pixelzstudio, found on: [Vecteezy](https://www.vecteezy.com/vectorart/628871-science-icon-set-vector)
 - Other icons by [Fontawesome](https://fontawesome.com/)